finagle/finagle.github.io/source/blog/2017-10-16-fall-in-for-finagle.md

 - We're retiring the [Finatra](https://github.com/twitter/finatra)-specific
 blog, formerly available
 [here](https://twitter.github.io/finatra/blog/archives/).
-This will happen with our next release scheduled in the next few weeks.
+This will happen with our release this month.
 Unfortunately, we won't be keeping any of the old posts but any new information will be shared on the Finagle blog here.